Peter-G-Stone/proj-photo-feed/photo-feed-react/notes/notes.md

+Mon Mar4 1:39pm
+  saving pics all good
+  next maintain login despite page refresh then unsaving then css and styyyyllllleeee then artist pages then comments and likes

 Sun Mar3 11:50pm
   take note of how if you refresh it no longer knows that you're logged in. hmm currenlty on: handling json response when you save a pic is creating an error